sidewayss/rAF/README.md

 - Allow for the animation of every property/attribute and function in full detail
 - Create a minimal syntax that is both flexible and forgiving
 - Make it fully object-oriented within the confines of JavaScript
-- Assume a “modern browser” that supports ES6*
+- Assume a “modern browser” that supports ES6*, but transpile back to wherever is plausible
 - Build in callbacks for flexibility and the ability to meet as-yet-unknown requirements
 - Create a way to test user GPU power and develop methods for handling low-end vs high-end GPUs